retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 To do the inverse transformation (i.e. obtain a DataFrame from an eventstream object), :py:meth:`to_dataframe()<retentioneering.eventstream.eventstream.Eventstream.to_dataframe>` method can be used.
-However, it is not just a converter.
+However, the method is not just a converter.
 Using it, we can display the internal ``Eventstream`` structure:

+.. _eventstream_stream1:

 .. code-block:: python